-JOSAH: The Journal of the Society for Australian Humanities (formally the Journal of the Oriental Society of Australia (JOSA)) has been published continuously since 1960 and is the longest-running journal on Asia in Australia.
+JOSAH: The Journal of the Society for Asian Humanities (formally the Journal of the Oriental Society of Australia (JOSA)) has been published continuously since 1960 and is the longest-running journal on Asia in Australia.
 Digital copies of JOSAH can be purchased through INFORMIT.
 Printed copies are available through the Sydney University Press.

 For membership inquiries, contact the treasurer, Dr Ying (Eagle) Zhang (email@example.com).

 When: Thursday 4 November, 6pm